2022 Federal Advocacy Priorities

 - With rampant misinformation and disinformation campaigns from issues ranging from election security to COVID-19, it is paramount that citizens receive accurate and trusted information from government websites.

-- Nearly twenty years after making DotGov available to state and local governments, only approximately 8.5 percent of local governments are registered on the domain.• With the vast majority of local government websites on domains other than DotGov, there is no official governing body validating whether their websites are legitimate entities or fraudulent actors.
+- Nearly twenty years after making DotGov available to state and local governments, less than 10 percent of local governments are registered on the domain.

-- Provide flexible usage of State Homeland Security Grant Program funds to be used for migration to DotGov domain to include non-technical transition costs on items including stationary, business cards and marketing materials.
+- Allow flexible usage of State Homeland Security Grant Program funds to be used for migration to DotGov domain to include non-technical transition costs on items including communication outreach to citizens, marketing materials and revisions to stationary, business cards and other printed collateral.

 - As the ongoing COVID-19 pandemic quickly forced the vast majority of America’s workforce into a remote and virtual setting, the importance of reliable and affordable broadband has never been more of a paramount issue facing our nation.

-- State CIOs understand the importance of broadband in supporting nearly every initiative in their portfolio – from improving digital government services to supporting remote work solutions to providing education and healthcare opportunities for their citizens.
+- State CIOs understand the importance of broadband in supporting nearly every initiative in their portfolio – from improving digital government services to supporting remote work solutions to providing education and healthcare opportunities for their citizens, as well as participation in the 21st century economy.

 - Increase partnerships between state and federal governments.
 Congress and the FCC should increase and enhance these partnerships to resolve the numerous challenges associated with broadband expansion in rural and low-income areas across the country.
 These challenges include lack of economic incentive for internet providers and lack of competition that keep broadband prices too high.